phetsims/phet-info/deployment-info/sim_deployment.md

 * **PRODUCTION**: Versions are deployed to https://phet.colorado.edu/sims/html/{{SIM}}/latest/{{SIM}}_en.html
 * **PHET_IO**: Versions are deployed to phet-io.colorado.edu at: https://phet-io.colorado.edu/sims/{{SIM}}/{{VERSION}}/wrappers/index/
   and should be password protected.
 Verify that your password works.
-* Run Step 4, but for the published version
+* Run Step 4, but for the published version.
+NOTE: A username and password are required to test deployed wrappers for phet-io versions.
+Ask a PhET developer for credentials.

 ## Step 7.
 Post-publication steps
 * **PRODUCTION FOR PHET_BRAND**: